Still The Class Leader?

 The exterior needs no introduction.
-It’s a design we’ve seen for a year now, and yet, the Civic still draws plenty of attention from passer-bys, attention that the nameplate hasn’t received for a very long time.
+It’s a design we’ve seen for quite a while now, and yet, the Civic still draws plenty of attention that the nameplate hasn’t received for a very long time.
 It’s not a subtle design, with a bold, black Solid Wing Face grille, 5-spoke two-tone alloy wheels, and rear spoiler, denoting that this is the RS Turbo variant.
 Automatic Full-LED headlights cast a very white glow at night, with LED daytime running lights, LED fog lights, and let’s not even begin to talk about those C-shaped rear lights.
 Those LED rear lights leave an unmistakable light signature at night, casting a sleek C-shape to people behind it.
 The sloping roofline gives the Civic a coupe-like profile that’s akin to cars like the Audi A5 Sportback, BMW 4 Series GranCoupe, and Mercedes-Benz CLS.
-It’s very European in its execution, stylish, but not over the top.
-If there was one minor gripe, we think the Civic could use a set of 18-inch alloy wheels to further spice up the look, but we’re already nitpicking at this point.
-The Modulo bodykit meanwhile, is an option I think is better left unchecked, as it makes the car look ricey and somewhat spoils the European inspired look.
+It’s very European in its execution.
+Stylish, but not over the top.
+If there was one minor gripe, I think the Civic could use a set of 18-inch alloy wheels to further spice up the look, but I’m already nitpicking at this point.

 Space and Practicality

-Despite the cool factor in the styling, no sacrifices have been made in terms of practicality.
+Despite the cool factor in its styling, no sacrifices have been made in terms of practicality.
 As a matter of fact, the Civic is the most spacious compact sedan in its class.
-The Civic will fit 6 footers on all 5 seats no problem, though I might be too optimistic in that regard.
-As a matter of fact, when this Civic came out, most people who were planning to purchase the bigger Accord opted instead for the Civic RS.
-Thanks to that electronic parking brake, eliminating the need for a mechanical parking brake that eats up center console space, Honda engineers were able to provide the aforementioned huge center console bin, and sneaky enough for Honda, there’s a neat storage space behind the gear lever, and are also arranged in two levels.
-The one below it is where you can cleanly hide your smartphone as it is connected to a USB port, or the HDMI port for smartphone mirroring.
-Additionally, there’s Apple CarPlay and Android Auto as standard.
-More on these features later.
+6 footers will fit on all 5 seats with no problems, though I might be too optimistic in that regard.
+As a matter of fact, when this generation of the Civic came out, I was able to identify a few people who were planning to purchase the bigger Accord opted instead for the Civic RS.
+Thanks to that electronic parking brake, eliminating the need for a mechanical parking brake that eats up center console space, Honda’s engineers were able to provide the aforementioned huge center console bin, and sneaky enough for Honda, there’s a neat storage space behind the gear lever which are arranged in two levels.

 Features, Safety, and Infotainment

 The Honda Civic RS Turbo is packed with plenty of features that make the drive more enjoyable.
 Standout features include the aforementioned Apple CarPlay, Android Auto, and Remote Engine Start, which is a godsend in this country.
 You can start your car before you even get in, which turns on the climate control automatically, blasting cool air so that your poor, fragile self won’t suffer from the heat caused by man-made global warming as you enter your Civic.
-For this 2017 model year, power folding mirros and speed sensing door locks have been added.
-There’s also a multi-angle reverse camera, electronic parking brake with brake hold function, and a host of other safety features such as 7 airbags, Hill Start Assist, ABS with EBD, and Emergency Stop Signal (a feature which flashes the signal lights when the Civic brakes really hard).
+There’s also a multi-angle reverse camera, power folding mirrors, speed sensing door locks, electronic parking brake with brake hold function, and a host of other safety features such as 7 airbags, Hill Start Assist, ABS with EBD, and Emergency Stop Signal.

 How It Drives

-Setting off from Alabang, we then head on to a scenic 2-hour drive to Ternate, and this is when I realize that in my opinion, the Civic RS Turbo offers the best driving experience in the compact sedan segment.
+Two years since its release, the Civic RS Turbo still manages to offer the best driving experience in the compact sedan segment.
 Due to the Honda Civic’s clean sheet design, from the platform, suspension, structure, and other components, almost nothing is shared from past Civics.
 As a matter of fact, it wouldn’t be a strange move for Honda to even rename the Civic because of this.
 The engineers at Honda have benchmarked the Audi A3 for its ride and handling characteristics, and while it does feel anything but an Audi A3, it does come close.

 The Mazda 3 is still the sportiest among compact sedans, but the Civic can keep up well with the Mazda 3 through the corners.
-What the Mazda 3 lacks from the Civic is its amazing stability and rigidity that it is almost on par with premium European luxury sedans.
-When cornering at high speeds, the car does not feel nervous and twitchy, and it stays planted through the bends, thanks in part due to its longer wheelbase, too.
-Part of the reason why the Mazda 3 is still more fun to drive is its steering provides more feedback than the Civic’s, and a ride that’s choppier due to its stiffer but sportier suspension, though in terms of steering responsiveness, there’s almost no difference between the two.
+The Civic’s ace up its sleeve is its amazing stability and rigidity.
+When cornering at high speeds, the car does not feel nervous and twitchy, and it stays planted through the bends, thanks in part due to its longer wheelbase.
+Part of the reason why the Mazda 3 is still more fun to drive is its steering, which provides more feedback than the Civic’s.
 Yet, I’d pick the Civic over the Mazda 3 in a heartbeat due to its high levels of refinement and stability that it doesn’t feel like a Japanese car in the way it feels to drive.
 Instead, it feels like an entry-level German luxury sedan in terms of refinement and road manners.

-The Civic RS Turbo’s 1.5 liter VTEC Turbo engine is the first of its kind for Honda to be put to mainstream use around the world, and it’s an engine that’s unlike any VTEC I’ve ever experienced.
+The Civic RS Turbo’s 1.5 liter VTEC Turbo engine was the first of its kind for Honda to be put to mainstream use around the world.
 It’s a far cry from the VTECs of old, with its high-revving nature and that “VTEC kicked in ‘yo” sensation.
-Instead, the engine hits you with gobs of torque from the revs down low, uncharacteristic for any Honda engine ever, since VTEC engines were known for their free revving nature with all their torque and power located in the highest of rev ranges.
-There’s a slight turbo lag when you mash the throttle when launching from a standstill, but once the turbo spools, you’re pushed back to your seat unlike anything we’ve ever seen in this category.
-Its gobs of torque mean the sprint from 0-100 kph is done in 7.4 seconds, and overtakes are literally effortless, whatever the situation.
+Instead, this engine hits you with gobs of torque from the revs down low, uncharacteristic for any Honda engine ever.
+There’s a slight turbo lag when you mash the throttle when launching from a standstill, but once the turbo spools and the CVT matches the correct ratio, you’re pushed back to your seat unlike anything we’ve ever seen in this category.
+The amazing torque delivery means a sprint from 0-100 kph is achieved in 7.4 seconds, and overtakes are literally effortless, whatever the situation.
 Power is there when you need it the most, and when you want it as much.
-The Ford Focus with its 1.5 liter EcoBoost engine that produces almost the same power, and is mated to a 6-speed automatic, achieves the 0-100 kph sprint a full second slower than the Civic RS Turbo, and we’re quite not sure why.

 On The Downside

 And then there’s the price.
-At P1,413,000, it’s the most expensive in this class, and though it packs enough safety features that are still rare in the class, it misses out on high tech safety gear such as Automatic Emergency Braking (AEB) or Forward Collision Warning (FCW), Blind Spot Warning (BSW), Rear Cross Traffic Alert (RCT), Lane Keeping Assist (LKA), Lane Departure Warning (LDW) and Adaptive Cruise Control with Stop and Go (ACC).
-The Mazda 3 2.0 R Speed, Subaru Impreza, Ford Focus, and Volkswagen Jetta have some or all these advanced safety features.
+At P1,576,000, it’s the most expensive in its class, and though it packs enough safety features that are still rare in the class, it misses out on the high tech ones such as automatic emergency braking, blind spot warning, rear cross traffic alert, adaptive cruise control, among others.
+The Mazda 3 2.0 R Speed, Subaru Impreza, and Volkswagen Jetta have some or all of these advanced safety features.

 Exterior Design: ★★★★★